 I am going into my third year but cannot register with the other third year students?

-This will apply for students going into other years of study who do not meet the required credit cut-off as well.
+Please see the information on registration timeline posted by the Registrar's Office (click here).
+This will apply for students going into other years of study as well.

 What is the difference between overall GPA and major GPA?

 Overall GPA: the average of the grade points attained in all courses taken.
 For purposes of calculation, the grade point (GP) earned in a 0.5-credit course will be given half of the weight of that earned in a 1.0-credit course.
 Likewise the GP earned in a 0.25-credit course will be given a quarter of the weight of that earned in a 1.0-credit course.